 We had an amazing recent success story, but for some context let’s take a look at a major study done by the Applicant Tracking vendor Jobvite.
-They tracked 10 million job applications and found that there is an Interview-to-Offer ratio of 17% and an offer-to-close ratio of just over 89%.
+They tracked 10 million job applications and found that there is an Interview-to-Offer ratio of 17% and an offer-to-close ratio of 89%.
 We had a major software Boston-area software company do a pilot with us who experienced a 70% Interview-to-Offer ratio.

 The recruiters screened 155 software engineers over two months.
 Hiring managers interviewed 40 of them and made 28 offers for the 70% hit rate.